Ex-Nissan chair Ghosn leaves jail, says to fight Japan's 'meritless' charges

 “I am innocent and totally committed to vigorously defending myself in a fair trial against these meritless and unsubstantiated accusations,” he said in a statement on Tuesday.

-The release would allow Ghosn - the architect of Nissan’s automaking partnership with Renault and Mitsubishi - to meet his new legal team frequently and build a defense ahead of trial.
+The release will allow Ghosn - the architect of Nissan’s automaking partnership with Renault and Mitsubishi - to meet his new legal team frequently and build a defense ahead of trial.

 Last month Ghosn hired lawyer Junichiro Hironaka, nicknamed “the Razor” for his success at winning acquittals in several high-profile cases, to replace Motonari Otsuru, who once ran the prosecutor’s office investigating him.